Get in touch today to request a quote:

 End-of-life management

-When decommissioning equipment, F gases must be properly recovered and disposed of to prevent their release into the atmosphere.
+When decommissioning equipment, F gases must be properly recovered to prevent their release into the atmosphere.
 This might involve working with certified waste management services.
+It’s important not to mix different types of refrigerants, as most HFC refrigerants can be reclaimed and reused after proper processing by a certified waste handling facility.
+However, mixing them can make this process much more difficult – or even impossible.

 Future-proof your onboard refrigeration & HVAC systems now